Shanthini-25/100-days-coding-challenge/README.md

 Then first 5 natural numbers are 1,2,3,4,5 for which we need to find the sum.
 Therefore sum of first 5 natural numbers is 1+2+3+4+5 = 15
 Input : 4
 Output : 10

+DAY - 14
+Get an input from the user and the print the reverse of the given number as the output.
+E.g. let the number be 324 then the reverse of the number is 423 Input : 675
+Output : 576